Kvarner Gulf

 The bay is notable for its depth (more than 100 meters), which allows for the city of Rijeka at its northernmost point to have a sea port that can accommodate Capesize ships.

+Environment

-The bay is also home to many beaches and tourist locations because of its beautiful waters and warm climate.
+The bay is home to many beaches and tourist locations because of its beautiful waters and warm climate.

+Important Bird Area

+Collectively, the islands of the Kvarner Gulf form the Kvarner Islands Important Bird Area (IBA), designated as such by BirdLife International because it supports significant numbers of many bird species, including breeding populations of several birds of prey.